abruere/application-services/docs/product-portal/accounts/welcome.md

 For **development purposes** you can use the [Firefox Accounts OAuth Credential Management dashboard](/en-US/Firefox_Accounts_OAuth_Dashboard) to provision relier credentials.
 Our development environments support "127.0.0.1" and "localhost" as valid "redirectUri" values to ease local development.

 Registration of new **production reliers** is currently a manual process.
 Send an email to [dev-fxacct@mozilla.org](https://mail.mozilla.org/listinfo/dev-fxacct) to inform us of your desire to be a relying service, and include the desired **name** and **redirect_uri**.
-We will work with you to provision client credentials, possibly with multiple versions for different environments (e.g., production, development, etc.):
+We will work with you to provision client credentials, possibly with multiple versions for different environments (e.g., production, development, etc.).

 Note that the **client_secret** is _your responsibility_ to keep safe.
 If you lose it, we have no way to recover it, and it will be necessary to issue you a new secret.